woodstaylor/woodstaylor.github.io/_pages/research.md

 #### ![fishcode](/assets/images/fishcode.jpg) biodiversity

 Ecological communities will reorganize as species distributions shift in response to global change.
-My research analyzes what factors determine the magnitude of biodiversity in a system, how biodiversity will redistribute in the future, and effects of this reorganization on freshwater ecosystem functioning.
+My research analyzes what factors determine multiple aspects of biodiversity  (taxonomic, functional, alpha, and beta diversity) in a system and how biodiversity will redistribute in the future.

 <img src="/assets/images/fwProd.jpg" alt="prod" width="600"/>